 Camp or RV with views of Lake Mead.
 The Boulder Beach Campground has nearly 150 large paved tent/RV sites.
 Each site has a fire pit/grill and table.
 Potable water spigots and restrooms are located throughout the campground.
 Group camping is also available by reservation only.
 The Lake Mead RV Village is located next to the campground and includes RV sites with full hookups and 24-hour shower and laundry facilities.

 The Boulder Beach Picnic Area has 54 shaded tables, grills, potable water and nearby restrooms.

 From the campground, you can access the River Mountains Loop Trail, a paved, multi-use trail that circles the River Mountains.
 Other nearby trails include Owl Canyon and Historic Railroad.

-Water-based fuel is located at the Las Vegas Boat Harbor, which is located near Boulder Beach.
+Water-access fuel is located at the Las Vegas Boat Harbor (Hemenway Harbor), which is located near Boulder Beach.

 The Hoover Dam is just minutes to the south along U.S. Highway 93.
 Nearby Boulder City has multiple dining, shopping and adventure options.